 Rarely, the Achilles tendon (extending from the calf to the heel of the foot) or other tendons have been torn after LOXIP therapy.
 Tell your doctor immediately if you feel any discomfort, pain or inflammation of a tendon.

-Rarely, you may experience hyperglycaemia (high blood sugar).
+Rarely, you may experience hyperglycaemia (high blood sugar) or hypoglycaemia (low blood sugar).
 Symptoms include increased thirst, appetite and urination.
 Tell your doctor if you experience these symptoms.

 If you experience any of these symptoms during treatment with LOXIP tablets, tell your doctor or pharmacist immediately.
 LOXIP may need to be discontinued.

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.